 - Imagine yourself being confident.
 If you lack confidence, do some mental imaging.
 Watch others who appear self-assured and make notes about what makes them seem that way.
 It may be the way they walk or the fact that they look people in the eye as they hold a conversation.

 - Stand up straight.
 Whether you're tall or short, maintain good posture.
 Slumping and always looking down gives the appearance of sadness and the opposite of being poised and self-confident.
 Most people can look more poised when they stand straighter with their heads erect and chin up.
 The message says that you want to be actively engaged rather than someplace else.

 - Avoid arrogance.
 Poise has nothing to do with arrogance or snobbery, so don't confuse the two.
 A humble person who cares about others and gives them their time in the light can be more poised than someone who is cocky and arrogant.

 - Be yourself.
 One thing you have that is strictly yours and no one else's is the combination of your values, life experiences, and personality.
 Don't ever try to be someone you aren't because as soon as the façade cracks, you'll look pitiful rather than poised.

 - Find a purpose in life and go for it.
 You may be the type of person who is driven to succeed in business.
 Take classes and talk to people at the level where you want to be.
-Or you might be someone who is mission-minded, and you want to make a difference in social issues in the world or country.
+Or you might be mission-minded, and you want to make a difference in social issues in the world or country.
 Find a soup kitchen or food bank and volunteer.
-You'll be much more confident and poised if you follow your calling.
+You'll be more confident and poised if you follow your calling.